-- Any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine on the premises of federally assisted housing. - Any household member is subject to a lifetime registration requirement under a state lifetime sex offender registration program.
+- The production or manufacture of methamphetamine on the premises of federally assisted housing. - Any household member subject to a lifetime registration requirement under a state lifetime sex offender registration

 3-III.C.
 OTHER PERMITTED REASONS FOR DENIAL OF ADMISSION

 HUD permits, but does not require the PHA to deny admission for the reasons discussed in this section.